bakano98/tp/docs/team/bakano98.md

   - **Highlights**: This feature was relatively challenging despite being similar to `find` command.
 It required a proper analysis of `find` in order to understand the inner workings of it, and then following a similar implementation of it.
   - **Credits**: Main idea of implementing `filter` is derived from `find`

+- **New Feature**: Added the ability to unarchive users from `archiveBook`, revamped underlying architecture of `archive` command. [(PR #135)](https://github.com/AY2122S2-CS2103T-T13-4/tp/pull/135)
+  - **What it does**: Allows you to archive/unarchive contacts in ModuleMate Finder.
+  - **Justification**: This features improves the product as it allows users to organise their contacts better.
+For example, they can put all graduate students in `archive`, and keep them in mind in the event they want to contact them for module feedback.
+  - **Highlights**: This was a tough feature to implement.
+I had to modify the underlying architecture (in `Model`) in order to fit another `AddressBook`.
+This additional `AddressBook` is used as a reference for `archiveBook`.
+With these changes, methods have to be made with respect to `archiveBook`, and then we need a way to identify which `AddressBook` we're currently in.
+This is retrieved through GUI methods.
+  - **Enhancements**: I binded the `switch`, which allows you to switch between `archiveBook` or `addressBook` to `F10` key. [(PR #)](https://github.com/AY2122S2-CS2103T-T13-4/tp/pull/122) I also disabled `add`, `archive` when in `archiveBook`, and disabled `unarchive` when in `addressBook`.
+  - **Credits**: Thanks to Bryan for implementing the base feature, where I then expanded and revamped along the way.

 - **New Feature**: Added GUI, `AddWindow` for adding a new Person into ModuleMateFinder. [(PR #46)](https://github.com/AY2122S2-CS2103T-T13-4/tp/pull/46)
   - **What it does**: Allows users to add a new contact into ModuleMateFinder.